colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 Once I figured out how to access the director's and actor's move pages, I needed to decided what measure to use to gauge their previous foreign success.

 I need that I could only use metrics from film's released before the film being predicted for relevance for future predictions.
-Therefore I looked at only film's made within the five years prior to the film predicted, and calucated the average foreign percentage for each film's director and lead actor.
+Therefore I looked at only film's made within the five years prior to the film predicted, and calculated the average foreign percentage for each film's director and lead actor.

-## Getting an Inital View
+## Getting an Initial View

 Once I had the data I wanted for my analysis, I needed to take an initial look to see which data looked useful, and if any [transformations](https://en.wikipedia.org/wiki/Data_transformation_(statistics)) were necessary.